Marko-M/magento2-vagrant-nux/README.md

 # Magento 2 Vagrant for Unix based hosts

 This Vagrant environment was crafted to run best on Linux hosts.
 Due to mounting shares through NFSv4 to improve performance, Windows is not supported.
-Mac OS X hasn't been tested.
+Mac OS X hasn't been tested yet.

 ## Guest